SumoLogic/sumologic-kubernetes-tools/README.md

 ### Customer Trace Tester

-`customer-trace-tester` is simple tool that generates a desired number of spans and traces and sends them using OpenTelemetry exporters.
+`customer-trace-tester` is a simple tool that generates a desired number of spans and traces and sends them using OpenTelemetry exporters.
 Traces can be easily found with the `service=customer-trace-test-service` filter in the Sumo Logic web application.

 ```